LibrePlan/libreplan/doc/src/user/en/01-introducion.rst

 .. contents::

+The purpose of this document is to describe the features of NavalPlan and provide user information on how to configure and use the application.

+NavalPlan is an opensource web application for project planning.
+Its main goal is to provide a complete solution for company project management.
+For any specific information you may need about this software, please contact the development team at http://www.navalplan.org/contact

-The program for the production management of the naval assistance sector mainly aims to solve planning problems for companies that work in the sector.
+<s>The program for the production management of the naval assistance sector mainly aims to solve planning problems for companies that work in the sector.
 This is why a series of tools has been developed to solve specific problems that have been identified during the analysis of the project.
-However, the solutions proposed for these problems are not exclusive to the naval sector, and can be useful for any company that applies the program's basic concepts.
+However, the solutions proposed for these problems are not exclusive to the naval sector, and can be useful for any company that applies the program's basic concepts.</s>

 .. figure:: images/company_view.png